bruhathisp/dsa_java/SlidingWindow/LongestRepeatingCharReplace.md

 ### Approach:

+**expand window and update the maxcount, then check if number of replacement needed is less than k, if not then shrink the window to left. atlast update the maxLength**

 1. **Initialization:**
    - Use two pointers, `left` and `right`, to represent the current window.
    - Use an array `count` to store the frequency of each character in the current window.